A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 CVP (short for Cine/Video/Photo formerly known as Creative Video) have been in the business over 25 years and are the most popular broadcast and professional video retailer in the UK.
 With stores in London, Glasgow, Cardiff, Warwickshire and Salford you might not be too far away to stop by in person.

-Over 1,700 customer reviews on Feefo give CVC a combined rating of 93% for customer service and 96% for products.
-In one producers words CVP has an “easy website with comprehensive ranges of (tempting) professional products, uncomplicated checkout system, fast next day delivery, total courtesy throughout”.
-And more than 2,700 CVP customers gave an average score of 4.7 out of 5 on their website.
+95% of 3,000 customer reviews have rated CVC excellent or great.
+In one producer’s words CVP has an “easy website with comprehensive ranges of (tempting) professional products, uncomplicated checkout system, fast next day delivery, total courtesy throughout”.

 Now that you’re convinced the guys at CVP will treat you better than your favourite auntie let’s get on with what else they offer.
 A big plus for me are their CVP.tv video reviews of the latest filmmaking gear and accessories.
 There’s also a good chance that CVP will be able to price match another UK retailer (excluding Amazon and eBay) just look for the price match guarantee on the product and fill in the details if you’ve seen the product cheaper elsewhere.